Redcolaborar/Red-Colaborar/wp-content/plugins/wp-spamshield/readme.txt

 = 1.9.9.2 =
 *released 08/29/16*

-* Fixed a bug in the `jscripts.php` file that affects PHP versions 5.4 and below.
+* Fixed a bug in the `jscripts.php` file that affected PHP versions 5.4 and below.
 * Updated the spam filters.

 = 1.9.9.1 =